 Beachway: A stretch of sandy beach juxtaposed between two pieces of dry land; specifically, the landing point on Dino Island

 Brushdwellers: Mammals, such as raccoons, who are not rodents

 Diurne: A denizen who wakes during the day

 Fishcatching: The mythological art of casting a line with a lure on the end into water and bringing a lakebreather up through the surface; purely fictional

 Frawnk: A great blue heron noise

-Giant: A hairless bipedal creatures which bears a despicable resemblance to a sasquatch
+Giant: A semi-hairless bipedal creature which bears a curious resemblance to a sasquatch

 Giantic: Of the giants